not-na/cardgame/docs/protospec/packets/game_dk/packet_game_dk_card_intent.rst

 -------

 Using this packet, a player can perform an action with a card.
 Usually this is playing the card.
-Subsequently, the server will sned a :cg:packet:`game.dk.card.transfer` packet to all clients.
+Subsequently, the server will send a :cg:packet:`game.dk.card.transfer` packet to all clients.
 This packet is only available for the game :term:`Doppelkopf`\ .

 In case of a *poverty*\ , this packet will be used to choose the cards that should be